Hakunofuji Tetsuya

-Hakuōhō Tetsuya (伯桜鵬 哲也) is a Japanese professional sumo wrestler from Kurayoshi, Tottori.
+Hakunofuji Tetsuya (伯乃富士 哲也) is a Japanese professional sumo wrestler from Kurayoshi, Tottori.
 After a successful amateur career, he turned professional in January 2023, via makushita tsukedashi system, winning that division's championship and being promoted to sumo's top division in July 2023.
-Nicknamed "Reiwa monster" thanks to his record-breaking promotions, his highest rank has been maegashira 1.
-A member of Miyagino stable, under the guidance of former yokozuna Hakuhō, he currently wrestles for Isegahama stable.
+Nicknamed "Reiwa monster" thanks to his record-breaking promotions, his highest rank has been komusubi.
+A former member of Miyagino stable under the guidance of former yokozuna Hakuhō, he currently wrestles for Isegahama stable.

 Early life and sumo background

 As a kid, Ochiai played football from the first grade to the fourth grade.
 Because of his physique and poor playing habits, he was nevertheless advised to quit the sport.
 While in second grade at Seitoku Elementary School in Kurayoshi, the same school as former yokozuna Kotozakura, he took part in the "Sakura-zumo" children's tournament and decided to take up the sport when he won the individual competition as a fourth grader.
 It was only during that time he began to wrestle regularly.
 He entered Tottori Nishi Junior High School, the sister school of Tottori Jōhoku High School, but had to hang in there, calling his father at the end of his first sumo training session to throw in the towel, the rigors of training being too much for him.
 Encouraged by Ichinojō, who was Jōhoku High's club captain, he nevertheless kept at it and during the junior high school national championships in his second year, he defeated the reigning champion, citing this moment as the one that made him love sumo.
 In ninth grade, he won the Hakuhō Cup junior high school tournament.
 However, it was also during these years that he injured his shoulder, a condition that has not yet fully healed.
 He then entered Tottori Jōhoku High School and won the title of high school yokozuna in his second and third year of high school competition; in his third year, he was in the top eight at the All-Japan Championships and thus was eligible for sandanme tsukedashi.
 After graduating from high school, he focused on healing his shoulder injury and worked at his father's metalwork machinery company Noda Gumi in Tottori.
 By virtue of winning the All Japan Corporate Sumo Championship in September 2022 (and thus being named Corporate Yokozuna) he was eligible to enter professional sumo as makushita tsukedashi'.